adamheinrich/adamh.cz/README.md

 # adamheinrich.com
 Source code of my personal websites [adamheinrich.com](http://adamheinrich.com) and [adamh.cz](http://adamh.cz).
-I've used some great open source projects which was the main reason to make it source public.
+I've used some great open source projects which was the main reason to make its source public.

 ## Usage
 Just run